Bhai Amar Bhai: Plot

-Sanjay (Abhishek Chatterjee), Mala (Rozina) and Amar (Prosenjit Chatterjee) are siblings who live in a village with their father, Master.
-Mala's marriage was fixed with Arun (Chiranjit Chakraborty).
+Sanjay, Mala and Amar are siblings who live in a village with their father, Master.
+Mala's marriage was fixed with Arun.
 Sashi Shekhar, the wicked zamindar always tried to use force upon the villagers.
 Once Master slaps Sashi in front of the entire village, after which Sashi promises to take revenge.
 One night Sashi, with some goons attacks Master's house, murders him and sets the house on fire.
 Luckily the three children escape.
 While the children were escaping on train, Amar gets separated from the other two.
 Kajal, a nurse, finds Mala and Sanjay and takes care of them, while Amar is adopted by a drunk garage mechanic, Mantu who renames Amar as Raja.
 When they grow up Mala becomes a nurse, while Raja becomes a mechanic.
 Once Raja also saves Mala from some goons, but the two don't recognise each other.
 Sanjay falls in love with Mita, Sashi Shekhar's daughter, while Mala is in love with Arun, not knowing that the two were indeed supposed to get married.
 Sashi Shekhar once again plots to separate Sanjay from Mala by trying to bring Sanjay under his influence and is successful in creating a rift between brother and sister.
 But in the process, Mala and Raja recognize Sashi babu and in turn their own relation.
 Ultimately Amar Mala, Sanjay and Arun fight jointly to overpower Sashi babu.

-Box office
+Production

 Bhai Amar Bhai is the first Shree Venkatesh Films Production.